ikim025/ucr-cs100/textbook/tools/git/managingForkedRepo/README.md

 ```

 **NOTE**: `git reset --hard` is a very powerful command and cannot be undone.
-If you would like to keep the changes you've made just in case, you should branch off a copy of your changes before resetting.
+If you'd like to keep the changes you've made just in case, you should branch off a copy of your changes before resetting.
-If you would like to learn more about `git reset`, there's a great article that explains it [here](http://git-scm.com/blog/2011/07/11/reset.html).
+If you'd like to learn more about `git reset`, there's a great article that explains it [here](http://git-scm.com/blog/2011/07/11/reset.html).